 Software Engineering

-AI-assisted debugging, incident triage, and edge case discovery
+AI-assisted debugging, conversational debugging, incident triage, and edge case discovery

-Use AI to analyze bugs, API failures, and production issues; interpret logs and traces; suggest likely root causes; propose fixes; and surface edge cases that strengthen implementation and testing.
-This accelerates routine debugging, incident triage, and root-cause analysis while keeping engineers in control of validation and remediation.
+Use AI to analyze bugs, stack traces, failing tests, CI failures, API failures, and production incidents; rank likely root causes, ask diagnostic questions, interpret logs and traces, suggest fixes, and surface edge cases that strengthen implementation and testing.
+This accelerates conversational debugging, incident triage, and root-cause analysis while keeping engineers in control of validation and remediation.

 Why the human is still essential here

-Engineers validate hypotheses, reproduce issues, evaluate tradeoffs, confirm fixes with testing, and remain accountable for incident response and safe remediation in real systems.
+Engineers investigate the live issue, validate hypotheses, reproduce problems, evaluate tradeoffs, confirm fixes with testing, and remain accountable for incident response, CI diagnosis, and safe remediation in real systems.

 How people use this